Julian Green: VfB Stuttgart

 On December 21, 2016, Green moved to 2.
 Bundesliga club VfB Stuttgart on a two-and-a-half-year contract for an undisclosed fee, effective January 1.
 He made his debut on January 29, playing the first half of a 1–0 win at FC St. Pauli before being substituted for Carlos Mané, and eight days later he scored his first goal in a 2–0 home win over Fortuna Düsseldorf.
 He finished the season with ten appearances, and his team won the league title.

 Greuther Fürth

 On August 31, 2017, Green was loaned out to SpVgg Greuther Fürth in the second division until the end of the season.
 On May 13, 2018, he scored the goal which saved the team from relegation to the 3.
 Liga in a 1–1 draw against 1.
 FC Heidenheim and finished out of the relegation playoff position on goal difference.
 He finished the 2017–18 season with three goals in 24 appearances.

 Green stayed with Greuther Fürth following the expiry of his loan, signing permanently for the club on June 17, 2018, inking a two-year contract.

+On August 12, 2023, in a first round match in the 2023–24 DFB-Pokal, Green was racially abused while playing against Hallescher FC in Halle, Germany.